 You have submitted your application online and are now wondering whether your application is complete.

 Our best advice is to view your application checklist on the application portal.
 As you can imagine we receive a high volume of inquiries, especially around our application deadlines.
 It will be a few weeks before application materials are reviewed and processed.
 During this period your application status may take several business days to update to reflect materials that have been received in our office.
-If we are missing any materials we will email you by mid-February.
 As long as your online application is submitted by January 15 your application will be considered for merit-based scholarships.

 Other admissions policies to keep in mind –

 - Applicants are responsible for ensuring their application is complete.
 Only complete applications will be considered.

 - All re-applicants, including those who were previously admitted, are required to complete a new application in its entirety & must submit new application materials including transcripts, recommendations, test scores, and statements.